 Living With Pachyonychia Congenita

-- Wearing gloves to protect the hands during activities like riding a bicycle or using hand tools.
+- Wear gloves to protect the hands during activities like riding a bicycle or using hand tools.

 Research Progress Related to Pachyonychia Congenita